 Positioning has its own positioning problem.
 Most people think it’s just messaging.
 Others think everything in marketing is positioning.

 Dunford says that positioning is context setting for products.
 When people encounter a new product, they try to gather clues as to how they should think about it.
-If you position your product correctly, you’re making it easy for people to understand you.
+If you position your product correctly, you’re making it easy for people to understand your value.

 How to Tell if You Have Weak Positioning